|The I Like Fun Album Cover:|

 2017 was a weird year. [insert cliche joke about understatement of the year here] It was collectively weird for society as a whole for shared reasons I don't feel like listing.
 You get it.
 You were there.

-Many songs on I Like Fun feel like they are seeking comfort and understanding of world events via distance, time, historical context, or a change in point-of-view.
+Many songs on I Like Fun feel like they're reaching out octopus tentacles, seeking comfort and understanding of world events via distance, time, historical context, or a change in point-of-view.
 Individually, each song is as micro-focused topically as their songs have always been.
 (Some past examples of this are James K. Polk and Meet James Ensor.)
-If you step back and look at the album as a whole, meaning is evident.
+If you step back and look at the album as a whole, meaning becomes evident.

 "The Bright Side" has lyrics like" pushing through the sediment" that bring to mind an archaeological dig.